Focus switches to PSG as tearful Messi confirms it's over at Barca

 "I gave everything for this club from the first day that I arrived right to the last.
 I never imagined having to say goodbye.

-"I'm not ready for this," he said, again choking back tears as thousands of fans waited outside to salute their icon, whose first contract 21 years ago was signed on the back of a restaurant napkin for want of anything else to seal the deal on.
+"I'm not ready for this," he said, again choking back tears as thousands of fans waited outside to salute their icon, whose first contract 21 years ago was signed on the back of a restaurant napkin.

 Stressing no deals had been done, Messi did concede that joining PSG was a "possibility" as the Qatar-owned club consider a move.